Health Sciences

 This upper-level course will provide an in-depth exploration of the physiological responses and adaptations to acute and chronic exercise.
 Building upon foundational knowledge, Advanced Exercise Physiology combines theoretical concepts with practical applications, emphasizing critical analysis of current research and hands-on laboratory experiences.
 Over the semester we'll engage in discussions intended develop a comprehensive understanding of how exercise physiology is applied in real-world contexts.
 Topics covered include: exercise metabolism, cardiorespiratory adaptations, neuromuscular adaptations, environmental impacts, and fitness assessment.

-• SAR HS 703: Field Experience in Nutrition
+• SAR HS 703: Supervised Practice in Nutrition

 • SAR HS 704: Essentials of Professional Practice

-Graduate Prerequisites: Limited to students admitted into the Dietetic Internship. - This series of labs are designed to provide students with information relevant to the practice of dietetics.
-AND Standards of Practice/Standards of Professional Performance, the AND Code of Ethics, the registration exam, third-party payment, and other issues salient to the dietetics practitioner are presented and discussed.
+Limited to students in the MS/DI or DPD/MS/DI nutrition programs.
+This course is designed to provide students with information relevant to the practice of dietetics.
+The Academy of Nutrition and Dietetics (AND) Standards of Practice/Standards of Professional Performance, the AND Code of Ethics, the registration exam, third-party payment, and other issues salient to the dietetics practitioner are presented and discussed.

 • SAR HS 705: Foundations IPP